broadinstitute/g2p-bis/README.md

 Cock, P.J.A. et al. Biopython: freely available Python tools for computational molecular biology and bioinformatics.
 Bioinformatics 2009 Jun 1; 25(11) 1422-3 https://doi.org/10.1093/bioinformatics/btp163 pmid:19304878

-## Pocket annotations
-For pocket detection and assigment, pockets are detected on AlphaFold structures using [fpocket](https://github.com/Discngine/fpocket).
-Pockets are ranked according the the computed fpocket druggability score, and if a residue participates in multiple pockets, it is annotated with the pocket with the highest druggability score. fpocket computes the list of residues which form the boundaries of a pocket as part of its computation.
-Metadata computed by fpocket is shown in the portal for each pocket.
-The metadata shown is: druggability score, pocket volume in cubic angstroms and the mean pLDDT of residues making up the pocket.

-Le Guilloux, Vincent, Peter Schmidtke, and Pierre Tuffery.
-"Fpocket: an open source platform for ligand pocket detection."
-BMC bioinformatics 10 (2009): 1-11.

 ## Usage

 ```javascript